 I'm dedicating this page to the orifice tube used in automotive air-conditioning systems.
 The reason is this device becomes real important on medium and high mileage automobiles.
-The filter screen shown in the graphic can clog and restrict flow.

-Here we'll explain exactly why, what to look for and how to replace the least expensive A/C component in the entire system.
 One thing to get out of the way is this part becomes the dividing point between the high and low pressure refrigerant sides.
-And that is where the cold happens.
+This is where the cold happens.

 When high pressure switches to low pressure wonderful frostiness results.
 With that said, not all vehicles will have one.
 Some vehicle manufacturers decided to use a metering device known as the AC expansion valve.